 It would be a good idea to get your web design inspiration from companies that use their own particular, unique font instead of ready-made ones you can find in online markets.

 A branded typeface can create a sense of individualism for the respective website, which is the exact result you should strive for.
 See Beyonce’s symbolic “Knockout”font as a reference.

 The use of white space in web design is underestimated, as it can change the entire aspect of a site when used properly.
-When a website is filled with too much information, it will overwhelm users and they will probably skim through the content, not absorbing any of it.
+When a website is filled with too much information or too many design elements, it will overwhelm users and they will probably skim through the content, not absorbing any of it.